h-varma/bifit/README.md

 ## Citation

-If you use this software in your research or publications, please cite my [dissertation](https://archiv.ub.uni-heidelberg.de/volltextserver/36853/).
+If you use this software in your research or publications, please remember to cite my [dissertation](https://archiv.ub.uni-heidelberg.de/volltextserver/36853/).

 ## License